w3c/AB-public/Vision/README.md

 This document is governed by the 2 November 2021 W3C Process Document.

-# Acknowledgements and Supporting Material
+# Acknowledgements and supporting material

-* This document is intended to be a stronger vision statement for the [W3C](https://w3.org/).
+* This document is intended to be a stronger vision statement for [W3C](https://w3.org/).
 	This is currently exposed as a work item of the [W3C Advisory Board](https://www.w3.org/2002/ab/), on [the AB wiki](https://www.w3.org/wiki/AB/2021_Priorities#Vision).
 * This document is the result of many people's work,